xf00f/web3x/README.md

 ## Differences

-This is not a drop in replacement for web3.js, certain things have changed.
+This is not a perfect drop in replacement for web3.js, certain things have changed.
 However it is very close to the original API and porting an application to use it shouldn't be too challenging.
+It is recommended however that you look at an example project to understand the best way to initialise components to minimise build sizes.

 - Callbacks for request/response style calls no longer supported, promises only.
 - Functions that don't depend on surrounding class state have been moved to utils (e.g. `sign`, `recover`).